Non-owner SR-22 insurance in Texas

 Can I switch from non-owner SR-22 to standard SR-22 later?

 Yes, you can.
-If you purchase a vehicle in the future, you may want to transition from a non-owner SR-22 to a standard SR-22.
+If you purchase a vehicle in the future, you may need to transition from a non-owner SR-22 to a standard SR-22.

 Does a non-owner SR-22 cover rental cars?